On the spectrum of limit models: Long limit models

 \begin{remark} $\lesst$ is a strict partial order - for transitivity of $\lesst$, (1) and (3) are clear, (2) follows from transitivity of $\lea^u$, and (4) follows from transitivity of $\dnf$-non-forking. \end{remark}

 In our setting, arbitrary unions of towers may no longer be towers - for example, the models of a union of $\omega$ many towers will be $(\lambda, \omega)$-limit models, so this union may not be a tower if $\kappa \geq \aleph_1$.
 However, we can take unions of high cofinality, and these interact well with the tower ordering.
-Lemma \ref{high-tower-unions-exist} is our slight improvement on \cite[5.10]{vasey18}, and we'll sketch the details here:

 \begin{defin} Suppose $\gamma < \lambda^+$ is a limit ordinal where $\cof(\gamma) \geq \kappa$ and $\langle \calt^j : j < \gamma \rangle$ is a $\lesst$-increasing sequence of towers where $\calt^j = \langle M_i^j : i \in I^j \rangle ^\wedge \langle a_i^j : i \in (I^j)^-\rangle$ for $j < \gamma$, and $\bigcup_{j<\gamma} I^j$ is a well ordering.
 Define $\bigcup_{j<\gamma}\calt^j = \langle M^\gamma_i : i \in I^\gamma \rangle ^\wedge \langle a^\gamma_i : i \in (I^\gamma)^-\rangle$ where \begin{enumerate} \item $I^\gamma = \bigcup_{j<\gamma}I^j$ \item for all $i \in I^\gamma$, $M^\gamma_i = \bigcup \{M^j_i : j < \gamma \text{ such that } i \in I^j \}$ \item for all $i \in (I^\gamma)^-$, $a^\gamma_i$ is any $a^j_i$ for which $i \in (I^j)^-$ (note the choice does not matter by the definition of the tower ordering). \end{enumerate} \end{defin}